-How to bulk convert your videos to MP4 and WEBM online
+How to batch convert your videos to MP4 and WEBM online

-Bulk convert your short videos (up to 5 minutes) to optimized MP4 and WEBM
+Bulk convert your short videos (up to 5 minutes) from any format to

 Choose your formats

-VP9 encoding, HEVC for high efficient MP4 (mainly for Apple devices), or even JPEG to create a poster image
+efficient VP9 encoding, HEVC for high efficient MP4 (mainly for Apple devices), or even JPEG to create a

 Set your resolutions

-ratio -cropping or padding- for several derivatives to share on different social media, or even
+aspect ratio -cropping or padding- for several derivatives to share on different social media, or even

 Upload your videos